Our Mission

 Ben Drake (they/them)

-Operations & Safety Manager, WFR/WFA, Wilderness Survival and Team Building Instructor, Camping, Hiking, & Paddling Guide
+Operations & Safety Advisor, WFR/WFA, Wilderness Survival and Team Building Instructor, Camping, Hiking, & Paddling Guide

 Bill Randolph (He/Him)